jalacloud/cybersecurity/Outcome-driven Metrics/03-intrusion-attemps.md

   - **Outcome**: A lower average response time indicates a more efficient incident response process.

 #### **c.
 What is the process for reporting intrusion attempts to relevant stakeholders, including management, legal, and law enforcement?**
-- **Metric**: Percentage of intrusion attempts reported within the required time frame.
+- **Metric**: Percentage of intrusion attempts reported within the required timeframe.
   - **Formula**:
     ```markdown
     Reporting compliance rate =
     (Number of intrusion attempts reported on time / Total number of intrusion attempts requiring reporting) * 100
     ```
-  - **Outcome**: A higher compliance rate ensures that the organization meets its legal and regulatory obligations.
+  - **Outcome**: A higher compliance rate ensures that the organisation meets its legal and regulatory obligations.

 #### **d.
-How many unauthorized access attempts have been detected and blocked by your firewall?**
+How many unauthorised access attempts have been detected and blocked by your firewall?**
-- **Metric**: Number of unauthorized access attempts detected and blocked by the firewall.
+- **Metric**: Number of unauthorised access attempts detected and blocked by the firewall.
   - **Formula**:
     ```markdown
-    Unauthorized access attempts blocked = Count of all unauthorized access attempts detected and blocked by the firewall
+    Unauthorised access attempts blocked = Count of all unauthorised access attempts detected and blocked by the firewall
     ```
   - **Outcome**: This metric provides insight into the firewall's effectiveness and the frequency of attempted breaches.